Emilien-Foissotte/emilien-foissotte.github.io/content/me.md

 Hi ! 👋

-I'm a Machine Learning Operations Engineer consultant at [Revolve](https://revolve.team/), where i work on ML and Data realted topics in order to be able to deploy Machine Learning applications for various industrial purposes.
+I'm a Machine Learning Operations Engineer consultant at [Revolve](https://revolve.team/), where I work on ML and Data related topics in order to be able to deploy Machine Learning applications for various industrial purposes.
+I'm a mix of a Data Scientist, a Data Engineer, a Software Engineer and a DevOps engineer ! 😄

 Before joining Revolve, I fullfilled a role of ML Engineer at [SITA](https://www.sita.aero/), in a team where we developed and deploy